 - Decide what you want in a car.
-There are lots of used cars from which to choose.
-Make a list of the features that are most important to you, and decide which are your "must-haves."
+There are lots of used cars choices out there.
+Make a list of the features that are most important to you, and decide which are your “must haves.”

 - Choose a seller type (private or dealership).
 Now that you have the list of things you want, it’s time to decide whether you’ll look at cars listed by private sellers or go to a dealer.
 There are pros and cons to both, but no matter where you go, be sure to comparison shop.

 - Do your homework.
 There are some basic questions you should ask a seller to make sure you’re buying the best possible used car, and you’re not getting stuck with a lemon: